MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 ## Define provider architecture

-Before you create a provider, it's important to understand what you want the provider to do and what you want to use it for.
+Before you creating a provider, understand what you want the provider to do and what you want to use it for.
 Providers have multiple components and you might not need all of the components.

 Use the following table to determine which components you need.